 Need the main takeaways at your fingertips?

 - In the digital area, you can increase engagement with your audience through several tools and channels as long as you are authentic and provide meaningful information.
-No matter if it’s on a private Facebook group or your blog, lead by example and invite people to dialogue.
+No matter if it’s via your email or a closed group, lead by example and invite people to dialogue.

 - In the non-digital field, you need to get out of your comfort zone and meet your readers, customers, fans, in-person to find out more about their needs, their struggles, the reasons why they chose you and how you improve their lives.
 You will get plenty of ideas to accelerate your growth.

 - A community is more than a bunch of people under the same roof, be it a social media network, or an offline event.
 It is a group of people who share the same set of values and beliefs, and they want to work together to build something bigger than themselves.

 - As a creative entrepreneur or freelancer, you too need to belong to a community to share your ideas, find bridges to work with other peoples, get feedback, talk about your creative process, and so on.
 It’s part of becoming the best version of yourself.

 There are no recipes out there, just experiments that could work or not so much.
 You need to take it one step at a time and try to find out what fits your style and aligns with your core values when thinking about nurturing a robust community (online and offline).
 Once you do that, you will transform many creative entrepreneurs and freelancers into a solid tribe driven by the same beliefs and ambitions.
 From there, the sky’s the limit in terms of how you can impact the world.